 Recommended: Asir Mountains-Gods gift to a dessert

-According to the television report, the ongoing excavation and demolition could lead to further historical and archaeological treasures discoveries.
+According to the television report, the ongoing excavation and demolition could lead to further discoveries of historical and archaeological treasures.
 Riyadh had a flourishing civilization 3,000 years ago and gradually emerged among the major seaports along the Red Sea coast.

 Recommended: Down To The Bones: Archaeologists Discover Ancient Settlement Under Shuweihtia Village